phppkg/slim-extend/doc/restful.md

 > default RESTFul action name equals to `REQUEST_METHOD`

-if use controller layer. the controller class is must be extends the `slimExt\rest\Controller`
+if use controller layer. the controller class is must be extends the `SlimExt\rest\Controller`

 ```
 namespace app\controllers;

 use app\models\Tags;
 use Slim;
-use slimExt\rest\Controller;
+use SlimExt\rest\Controller;

 /**
  * Class Test